dominictarr/remap/README.markdown

       }
     }

-also, there is remap/remapper, which eases the pain for some tasks:

-    var remapper = new Remapper(module,{
-      'path/module-a':'newpath/module-b'
-    //, ...
-    })
-    remapper.require('path/module-a') // will load 'newpath/module-b' instead.

-remapper can also tell you the dependency tree of the module's it's loaded.

-    remapper.depends

 this was composed by copy/pasting from github.com/ry/node/src/node.js and spliting it into multiple modules, adding exports, refactoring, testing and adding as little as possible.

 I'll be the first to admit that alot of the code in here is a bit ugly,